AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 :::warning Comment for discussion
 In the current paradigm, any messages that are sent from the L2 contract to L1 MUST be sent to the portal address.
 This was to get around the access control issue of private execution and is enforced in the kernel.
 It practically gives us a 1:M relationship between L1 and L2, where one L1 contract can be specified as the portal for many L2, and communicate with all of them, but each L2 can only communicate with a single L1 contract.

-Note that while we are letting the inbox populate more values that what we did for the L1 inbox.
+Note that while we are letting the inbox populate more values than what we did for the L1 inbox.
 This is more an opinionated decision than a purely technical one.
 Plainly speaking, we don't need to restrict the recipient of the message to a single address.
 We could let the contract itself figure it out.
 As long as the portal address exists, it CAN be used to constrain it like this.

 We could let the contract itself populate the `L1Actor` like we did for L1, but we decided to let the kernel do it instead, since access control can be quite tedious to get right in private execution.
 By having the `portal` contract that is specified at the time of deployment, we can insert this value and ensure that it is controlled by the contract.
 If we have a better alternative for access control this could be changed to be more similar to the L1 inbox, which gives better flexibility.